Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

-Our work is the first to apply an error bound for unbounded observables for the variational learning of SDEs, to explicitly derive the gradient of the error bound for the purpose of gradient-based optimization, and to provide numerical assessment of the robustness of goal-oriented learning schemes.
+Our work is the first to apply an error bound for expectations of unbounded path functionals to the variational learning of drift functions of SDEs, to explicitly derive the gradient of the error bound for the purpose of gradient-based optimization, and to provide numerical assessment of the robustness of goal-oriented learning schemes.

-The paper is organized as follows.
-Section 2 introduces background on stochastic differential equations and relevant observables, as well as information divergences for path measures.
-Section 3 discusses the main results as outlined above.
-Section 4 presents numerical studies on identifying surrogate models of SDEs via goal-oriented learning with respect to a first hitting time statistic.
+The paper is organized as follows. \Cref{sec:sdes} introduces background on SDEs and relevant observables, as well as information divergences for path measures. \Cref{sec:golearning} discusses the main results as outlined above. \Cref{sec:numerics} presents numerical studies on identifying surrogate models of SDEs via goal-oriented learning with respect to a first hitting time statistic. \Cref{sec:conclusions} presents our conclusions.